 Introducing Pilates For Parkinson’s At Cincinnati Sports Club

-Cincinnati Sports Club will begin offering Pilates For Parkinson’s classes every Wednesday at 3pm beginning September 11.
+Cincinnati Sports Club offers Pilates For Parkinson’s classes every Wednesday at 3pm.
 Classes are open to both members and non-members.

 According to Mary, “Parkinson’s Disease (PD) is the second most common neurodegenerative disorder, affecting 1% of people over the age of 65, PD is a progressive disease which causes a gradual reduction in dopamine, an important neurotransmitter produced in the brain, which plays a vital role in both movement and mood.
 This loss of dopamine is characterized by symptoms such as slow movement, rigid muscles, impaired coordination, postural instability, and oftentimes depression.
 Current research shows that frequent exercise that focuses on improving flexibility as well as strength training are essential in helping slow down the progression of PD.